evref/rl/README.md

-# Reinforcement Learning
+# Reinforcement Learning Basics

-This repository is designated to different projects applying the principles of reinforcement learning.
+This repository is designated to smaller projects applying the basic principles of Reinforcement Learning.